-Unlike the AG352UCG, the AOC AGON AG352UCG6 has an entirely black matte design and is, therefore, also referred to as the ‘Black Edition’.
+Unlike the AG352UCG, the AOC AGON AG352UCG6 has an entirely black matte design and is, therefore, referred to as ‘Black Edition.’

-Based on a VA (Vertical Alignment) panel, the monitor delivers a superior static contrast ratio of 2,500:1 which makes for more vivid black shades and an overall better relation between the darkest and the brightest tones.
+Based on a VA (Vertical Alignment) panel, the monitor delivers a superior static contrast ratio of 2,500:1, which makes for more vivid blacks and an overall better relation between the darkest and the brightest tones.

-Not only do IPS panels have a lower contrast ratio which results in a lack of depth of black shades, but the IPS glow also makes blacks appear more grayish in dark rooms.
+Not only do IPS panels have a lower contrast ratio, which results in a lack of black depth, but the IPS glow also makes blacks appear more grayish in dark rooms.

-VA panel monitors, such as the AOC AG352UCG6, don’t suffer from this which allows you to enjoy true black colors even in dim-lit rooms – ideal for watching movies and playing darker games.
+VA panel monitors, such as the AOC AG352UCG6, don’t suffer from this, which allows you to enjoy true blacks even in dim-lit rooms – ideal for watching movies and playing darker games.

-In addition the to flawless color reproduction, high screen resolution, and solid brightness, the AOC AG352UCG6 curved monitor delivers an overall amazing picture quality.
+Overall, thanks to its excellent color reproduction, high screen resolution, and solid brightness, the AOC AG352UCG6 curved monitor delivers amazing picture quality.

-The 3440×1440 resolution on a 35″ screen display results in the perfect pixel per inch ratio of 106 PPI.
-There’s plenty of screen space while the details are sharp and clear without any scaling necessary.
+The 3440×1440 resolution on a 35″ screen results in the perfect pixel per inch ratio of 106 PPI.
+There’s plenty of screen space, while the details are sharp and clear without any scaling necessary.

-The AOC AG352UCG6 input lag (the time it takes for a monitor to react and display your commands) is excellent at only 6ms which is imperceptible to the naked eye.
+The AOC AG352UCG6 input lag (the time it takes for a monitor to react and display your commands) is excellent at only ~5ms, which is imperceptible to the human eye.

 However, the response time, which is the time pixels take to change from one color to another, is not as good.